 You can pay an extra $19 to unlock the FTDNA chromosome browser which allows you to find your cousin matches and see which chromosome you match on.
 This powerful tool puts you in the driver’s seat.
 You can do as much or as little with your information as you like.
 You can even download your matches to a spreadsheet to track your comparisons.

 You can also upload your raw autosomal DNA to MyHeritage.
 On the home page, from the drop down menu in the upper right hand side, select “My profile” to go to your personal settings page.
 In the center of that page, you’ll see the DNA tab.
 Clicking the tab brings up the prompt to upload a file.
 You can upload a file for any of your relatives by going to their profile page.

-MyHeritage doesn’t offer ethnicity results, but you will see cousin matches, how much shared DNA you have with each cousin, and how many segments your share.
+MyHeritage offers ethnicity estimates, and advertises that their company has the most diverse ethnicity breakdown with 42 regions represented.
+You will see cousin matches, how much shared DNA you have with each cousin, and how many segments your share.
 You can view their trees or contact them to find out more.

 TIP #2 Link your Ancestry tree to your DNA results

 To make the best use of Ancestry DNA matching, make sure you have a tree associated with your DNA results.
 I have 1000+ close matches, (4th cousin or closer) and the majority of them have no family tree.
 I can view their ethnicity which gives me some clues, but without a tree I don’t have any way to connect my family with theirs.

 How can you build your tree?
 If you have an LDS partner account with Ancestry, you can import up to 4 generations from FamilySearch.
 Find this option under the “trees” tab at the top left of the Ancestry home page.
 Select “Import tree from FamilySearch” in the drop down menu and follow the prompts.
 After you import 4 generations, you can add more relatives from FamilySearch as needed.